ashkeladd101/Ashkeladd101/README.md

-# 👋 Hi, I'm Askeladd101
+👋 Hi, I'm Askeladd101

-🌱 I'm currently learning **web development**
-💡 I’m interested in a lot of things — maybe too many 😅
-🤝 I’m looking to collaborate on something fun and useful
+🌱 I'm currently learning way too many things, hard to even keep up 👀 I’m interested in a lot of things.
+By lot I mean a loooooooooooooooooooot lots of things which is a bad thing 🤝 I’m looking to collaborate on something fun and useful
 ---
 ### 🧠 About Me